-Pompeo denies retaliation in firing of State Dept watchdog
+Pompeo denies retaliation but won’t explain watchdog ouster

 Linick is one of several inspectors general that Trump has removed from office, sparking outrage among Democrats who say the administration is waging war on accountability.
 Democrats and some Republicans have questioned the firings, saying the watchdogs can only be removed for cause and that Trump’s explanation that he has lost confidence in them is not enough.

 Linick was an Obama administration appointee whose office was critical of what it saw as political bias in the State Department’s current management but had also taken issue with Democratic appointees.
+He also played a minor role in the Ukraine impeachment investigation into Trump.

+In October, Linick turned over documents to House investigators that he had received from a State Department counselor, T. Ulrich Brechbuhl, a close Pompeo associate.
+The material contained information from debunked conspiracy theories about Ukraine’s role in the 2016 U.S. election.

 Menendez and Democratic Rep. Eliot Engel of New York, chairman of the House Foreign Affairs Committee, have initiated an investigation into Linick’s firing.
 They demanded that administration officials preserve and turn over all records related to Linick’s dismissal and provide them to the committees by Friday.